facelessuser/coloraide/docs/src/markdown/color.md

 Once the `Color` class is imported, colors can be created using various forms of input, including: numerical inputs, dictionaries, CSS color strings, and even other `Color` instances.

+/// note
+Reference of supported color space IDs can be found [here](./colors/index.md#supported-color-space-ids).
+Reference of color spaces that registered by default can be found [here](./colors/index.md#default-color-spaces).
+///

 ### Numerical Inputs

 The quickest way to create a color is by simply specifying the color space, color coordinates, and the optional alpha